 6. Can you appeal a sex offense conviction?

 If an individual is determined to be a threat to society at large as a sex offender and committed to confinement, they may file an appeal.
-The defendant can appeal an adverse finding in the same manner as for other criminal appeals.13
+The convicted sex offender can appeal an adverse finding in the same manner as for other criminal appeals.13

 7. Related Topics